 I love having quick access to the flashlight in Control Centre.
 This has allowed me to delete my prior go to flashlight app 'Light' and stop spending 99c over and over on each new flashlight app that hits the App Store.

 I wish the iPhone was aware of your location and would automatically switch off things such as Wi-Fi or Bluetooth depending on whether you're on-the-go, at work, or at home.

 The fade-in/fade-out animation when locking/unlocking the phone feels awfully slow.
 It looks great, however I feel this animation needs to be cut in half (or sped up to 200%).
 In some instances it almost makes a modern iPhone 5 feel sluggish.

 According to Wikipedia, April 4, 2011 was an eventful day.
-Some may remember it for the record number of American storm reports in a 24-hour period, others may remember the day for the 6.7 magnitude earthquake which struck off the coast of Java in Indonesia.
+Some may remember the day for the 6.7 magnitude earthquake which struck off the coast of Java in Indonesia.
 I remember April 4, 2011 differently - the day Shawn Blanc started writing full-time.

 Shawn Blanc is a writer that I've grown to have immense respect for.
 In quitting his job and becoming a full-time, self-employed writer he's displayed courage in doing something that many will dream about doing.
 Becoming their own boss, creating their own path.

 I've watched Shawn's writing improve tremendously since he started publishing his weblog on June 28, 2007.
 He's now among some top names including John Gruber, Marco Arment, Benjamin Brooks, and Jason Kottke who I instantly click through to when a new article appears in Reeder.